ClickHouse/adsb.exposed/README.md

 - https://adsb.lol/ - the best resource, provides historical data for download with no strings attached;
 - https://adsb.fi/ - advertises open and unfiltered access, but does not provide batch data access;
 - https://adsb.one/ - advertises being dedicated to public interest, but does not provide batch data access;
-- https://adsb.im/ - does not provide batch data access;
 - https://www.adsbhub.org/
 - https://adsbexchange.com/ - a large data archive, but no longer provides the full data publicly after the acquisition;
 - https://flightaware.com/